 The battle for dominion has been a major theme of Western civilization for at least the last five thousand years.
 Men have fought against nature, against animals, against women, against each other, against the other.
-Race, gender, religion, and heritage, may be our rationalization, but it really doesn’t matter so long as we denote an enemy and embroider their silhouettes with effective fear mongering.
+Race, gender, religion, and heritage, may be our rationalization, but it really doesn’t matter so long as we denote an enemy and embroider their silhouettes for effective fear mongering.

 Just as the King’s Legions enforced dominance, so does most modern hierarchies.
 Add a darker? personal touch and we have a High School bully, or a gang, and in a capitalist world where wealth can mean massive power, (which can even be passed on like the Royals their Lord-hood), it is not uncommon for the few to insist on building their power and their. . . piggy banks on a national and international scale.
 I demand the respect of the other by commanding him to value my wishes over his own.
 I do so by giving him one alternative, to battle me — for property or voting rights in “law” courts or maybe to the death.